 I had just one night in Bologna - although I wish I had many more - and in that time I squeezed in as much as I could of this gorgeous Italian city.
 Here is my guide to 24 hours in Bologna:

-I left Bologna by train bound for Florence.
-The train station in Bologna is huge with a whopping 19 platforms, so make sure you get there in plenty of time to find your platform and not miss your train.
-Bologna Centrale is situated at the northern side of the city.
+By train: The main train station in Bologna is on the northern side of the city.
+Bologna Centrale is huge, with a whopping 19 platforms, so do make sure you get there in plenty of time to find your platform and not miss your train!

-Coming from further away?
-You can also fly into Bologna; the international airport is just 8km outside the city and you can take the Marconi Express which takes just seven minutes from the airport to the train station!
+By flight: If you're traveling from further away, the international airport in Bologna is located just 8km outside the city.
+From the airport, you can take the Marconi Express in just seven minutes to Bologna Centrale.

 If you're looking to get up the Santuario della Madonna di San Luca, you can either hike along the 4.9km of porticoes up the hill or you can also take the San Luca Express, a regularly-running train that ferries tourists from central Bologna up to the sanctuary on the hill.